robertopreste/r_data_examples/USDA_Food_Database/usda_food_db.md

 USDA Food Database
 ================
 Roberto Preste
-2018-09-08
+2019-01-13

 From the book (chapter 14.4):

-> The US Department of Agriculture makes available a database of food nutrient infor‐ mation.
+> The US Department of Agriculture makes available a database of food nutrient information.
 Programmer Ashley Williams made available a version of this database in JSON format.

 ------------------------------------------------------------------------